slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On change and adapting

+*'However beautiful the strategy, you should occasionally look at the results.' -- Winston Churchill*

+*'Life is more like tetris than chess.'*

 Plans are not static.
-Adapt not react.
 You need to switch strategies a few times to get where you want to go.

 > *'I am a man of fixed and unbending principles, the first of which is to be flexible at all times.' -- Everett Dirksen*

 > *'Take advantage of the opportunities - that’s probably more important than charting your path.'-- Admiral William Mcraven*

-> *'Life is more like tetris than chess.'*

 > *'One should not be too straightforward.
 Go & see the forest.
 The straight trees are cut down, the crooked ones are left standing.' -- Kautilya*